 Wildlife and Vegetation

 Do not pet, feed, or approach any animals for any reason.
 Residents are not permitted to cut down trees or disturb the ecosystem on campus.
-Please alert an DRL staff member if you see an animal on the residential community trails.
+Please alert a Residence Life staff member if you see an animal on the residential community trails.
+Please alert University Police of aggressive animals on campus or situations that threaten the safety of the community.

 Any information presented to a DRL staff member related to the violation of University policy and/or the threat of or harm to oneself or others will likely be shared with other University entities.
 Depending on the nature of the report, the University Police Department, the Office of Equity & Compliance/Title IX, the Student Health & Counseling Center, and/or the Dean of Students Office may be contacted.